How do you claim the solar tax credit in California?

 If your pool is heated using natural gas through the normal swim season, switching to a solar pool heating system can pay for itself in 2-3 years.

 If the pool does not have a gas heater, solar will not really “save” money, BUT the pool temperature will increase and it will be much more inviting.
+Give us a call and we will give you an estimate on the solar pool heater cost.

-A solar pool and spa heating system will work together with your current filtration system.
+A solar pool heating system will work together with your current filtration system.
 Pool water is pumped through the existing filter and then through thermal collection panels which are positioned in a sunny location.
 The water cycling through the panels absorbs the heat generated from the sun and then circulates it back into the pool.
 The temperature is monitored and regulated using sensors to keep the pool at the desired comfort level.

 How long will solar pool heating panels last?